-JEE Advanced Eligibility On The Basis Of 12th Class Board Exams Or Other Equivalent exams
+JEE Advanced Eligibility on the Basis of Class 12 Board Exams or Other Equivalent Exams

-- The students belonging to general category must secure a minimum of 75% of marks and for students belonging to SC, ST and PWD categories must secure a minimum of 65% of marks in their class 12th board examinations or they must be from the list of category wise top 20 percentile in their respective class 12th equivalent board examinations.
+- The students belonging to the general category must secure a minimum of 75% of their marks.
+Students belonging to SC, ST, and PwD categories must secure a minimum of 65% of marks in their Class 12 board examinations, or they must be from the list of category-wise top 20 percentile in their respective Class 12 equivalent board examinations.

-- The following five subjects will be considered to calculate the cut off marks and aggregate marks for fulfilling the JEE Advanced eligibility criteria of top 20 percentile:
+- The following five subjects will be considered to calculate the cut-off marks and aggregate marks for fulfilling the JEE Advanced eligibility criteria of the top 20 percentile:

 |Mathematics||Physics||Chemistry||Optional Languages||Elective subject|

 Those candidates who are foreign nationals have a different set of eligibility criteria laid out for them by the authorities.
-As per the details provided in the official document, candidates are treated as foreign nationals if they are not citizens of India or their parents are not Indian origin and that they do not belong to either OCI/PIO category.
+As per the details provided in the official document, candidates are treated as foreign nationals if they are not citizens of India, or their parents are not of Indian origin and do not belong to either OCI/PIO category.

-- Foreign nationals do not have the privilege of reservation of seats under any categories as directed by Govt. of India.
+- Foreign nationals do not have the privilege of reservation of seats under any categories as directed by the Government of India.

-- Identity proof of both the parents and the candidate is required in the form of citizenship certificate/Passport.
+- Identity proof of both the parents and the candidate is required as a citizenship certificate/passport.

 - Talking about the availability of seats, foreign nationals are allotted a maximum of 10% of the total number of seats in every course.

-All foreign candidates who are planning to write the JEE (Advanced) 2019 exam have to first register online through the JEE (Advanced) 2019 website, (https://jeeadv.ac.in).
-The registration fee for JEE (Advanced) 2019 applicable to foreign nationals are given in the following table.
+All foreign candidates planning to write the JEE Advanced exam must first register online through the JEE Advanced website (https://jeeadv.ac.in) or (https://jeeadv.ac.in/foreign.html).
+The registration fee for JEE (Advanced) 2023, applicable to foreign nationals, is given in the following table.

 |Registration Fee for Examination|

-- The registration fee does not include any processing fees or service charges or any other charges that can be levied by the banks.
+- The registration fee does not include any processing fees or service charges, or any other charges that the banks can levy.